SecretCitrus1/lightandsound/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

  A challenge I encountered creating this submission was using setInterval and clearInterval.
-I had trouble clearing the interval.
+I had trouble setting the interval.
 I also had trouble clearing the interval every time the user was able to guess it right.
-  I overcomed this obstacle by using websites online and looking at examples on how clearInterval and setInterval was used and how they're connected.
+I overcame this obstacle by using a website online and looking at examples on how clearInterval and setInterval was used and how they're connected.
+Another obstacle that I encountered was the points system and basing it off the time it took the user.
+I also wanted to include a high score system which was based off of the points system.
+I overcame this by drawing out the whole point based system so I can visualize it better because it was getting a little confusing when I was working on it.
+I also had trouble with printing out all of the variables but I overcame this with by rereading the instructions how to do it.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+  One question I have is how am I able to get other people's points and high scores from people around the world and display it into the screen?
+Another question I have is there a way to implement other languages so that html helps show it?
+Furthermore, how are ads used in websites?
+Also, how are animations made in websites?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time to work on this project, I would add animations in the beginning of the game and the end of the game.
 It would have a drop down menu of the list of difficulties and the game over screen would be animated.
+Another additional function I would have liked to add is including other people's scores and displaying it on the screen.
+I would also want to redo the points system and have each difficulty scale with the setInterval.
+Furthermore, I would want to include better visuals and have the site look better than it being simple.